 Digital tools are an essential part of distance learning, but they also have a number of advantages that can be transferred to face-to-face training.
 Each tool has its own pedagogical purpose.
 How are they chosen?
 How are they used?
 An overview of best practice.

-Adapt using digital tools.
-In 2020, they allowed the world of training to adapt to the COVID-19 context and new expectations in terms of distance training.
-The idea: maintain the dynamic of face-to-face in the distance format.
-Online digital tools have thus encouraged exchanges, captured the attention of participants and made them active...
-In 2022, these are all assets which legitimize their use during face-to-face training.
-So, how do trainers select the most relevant digital tools?
-At what point during face-to-face training should they be used?
-Update with Marine Gandouet, coach and trainer.
+Adapting thanks to digital tools.
+In 2020, they enabled the world of training to adapt to the COVID-19 context and to new expectations in terms of distance learning.
+The idea is to retain the dynamics of face-to-face training in a distance learning format.
+Online digital tools have encouraged exchanges, captured the attention of participants and made them active...
+In 2022, these are all assets that legitimise their use in face-to-face training.
+So how do trainers select the most appropriate digital tools?
+And when should they be used during face-to-face training?
+Marine Gandouet, coach and trainer, takes a closer look.

 What role can digital tools play in face-to-face sessions?